GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

    Aerosol optical depth
       Aerosol optical depth is a measure of the extinction of the solar beam by dust and haze.

+   Albedo
+      The fraction of light that a surface reflects.
+Albedo is measured on a scale of 0-1, with 1 indicating that all light has been reflected by the surface.

    Algorithm
       In the context of remote sensing, algorithms generally specify how to determine higher-level data products from lower-level source data.
 For example, algorithms prescribe how atmospheric temperature and moisture profiles are determined from a set of radiation observations originally sensed by satellite sounding instruments.

-   Amazon Web Services (AWS)
+   Amazon Web Services
+   AWS
       One of the two environments used for hosting Digital Earth Australia.
       Amazon Web Services is a commercial cloud computing provider.
 Used by Digital Earth Australia for our JupyterHub Sandbox and Web Mapping Services.

-   Analysis Ready Data (ARD)
+   Analysis Ready Data
+   ARD
       Satellite data that has been processed to a minimum set of requirements and organised into a form that allows immediate analysis and interoperability through time and with other datasets.

-   Application Programming Interface (API)
+   Application Programming Interface
+   API
       A software intermediary that allows two applications to talk to each other.
 The :term:`Open Data Cube` API gives programmers full access to the capabilities of the Cube, allowing query and advanced data retrieval.

    Atmospheric correction
       The process of removing the effects of the atmosphere on the reflectance values of images taken by satellite or airborne sensors.

-   Australian Geoscience Data Cube (AGDC)
+   Australian Geoscience Data Cube
+   AGDC
-      A collaborative prototype project between Geoscience Australia, CSIRO and :term:`NCI`, which aimed to provide better public access to NASA’s extensive Landsat archive.
+      A collaborative prototype project between Geoscience Australia, :term:`CSIRO` and :term:`NCI`, which aimed to provide better public access to NASA’s extensive Landsat archive.
 The AGDC has since been superseded by :term:`Digital Earth Australia`.

-   Australian Research Environment (ARE)
+   Australian Research Environment
+   ARE
       The `Australian Research Environment <https://are.nci.org.au/>`_ is a tool for using the data and software available on the :term:`NCI`.
 It is a replacement the old :term:`VDI` system.